thenikso/angular-inview/README.md

 **This is a directive for AngularJS 1, support for Angular 2 is not in the works yet (PRs are welcome!)**

-> Version 2 of this directive uses a lightwight embedded reactive framework and is a complete revrite of v1
+> Version 2 of this directive uses a lightwight embedded reactive framework and is a complete rewrite of v1

 ## Installation